Equity capital markets in Italy: regulatory overview

 the value of the customer's financial instrument portfolio is higher than EUR500,000 including cash deposits;

-the customer works or has worked in the financial sector for at least one year in a professional capacity which presumes awareness of the transactions and services envisaged.
+the customer works, or has worked, in the financial sector for at least one year in a professional capacity which presumes awareness of the transactions and services envisaged.

-Other exemptions include offers:
+Other exemptions.
+These include offers:

 Amounting to less than EUR5 million, calculated over a 12-month period.

-Involving financial products with a denomination per unit of at least EUR50,000 (EUR100,000 from 1 July 2012).
+Involving financial products with a denomination per unit of at least EUR100,000.